-(a) Lecturing and teaching; panel discussions.
-Lawyers who lecture in an accredited CLE program shall receive credit for three hours for each hour spent lecturing.
-No lecturing or teaching credit is available for participation in a panel discussion.
+(a)(1) Lawyers or paralegal practitioners who lecture in an Accredited CLE program will receive Self-Study credit for three hours for each hour spent lecturing, including participating as a presenter in a panel discussion.
+No lecturing or teaching credit is available for preparation time.